Umair Haroon

-Umair Haroon is a Pakistani television producer and director.
-He launched Pakistan's first forensic science-based investigative television series.

-Life and education
+Umair Haroon (born 22 November 1982) is a Pakistani television producer, director, and actor based in Karachi.
+He is a member of the International Academy of Television Arts and Sciences, the organisation that administers the International Emmy Awards.

+Education

-Haroon was born in Karachi, Pakistan.
-He obtained his Bachelor of Medicine, Bachelor of Surgery (MBBS) degree from Sindh Medical College in 2006.
+Haroon obtained his Bachelor of Medicine, Bachelor of Surgery (MBBS) degree from Sindh Medical College in 2006.
 In 2015, he completed fellowship training in forensic medicine at Dow University of Health Sciences.
 He is reported to be the first Pakistani to pass the examination and earn Diplomate status from the American Board of Medicolegal Death Investigators.
-He later earned a master's degree in Public Health from the Shaheed Zulfikar Ali Bhutto Institute of Science and Technology (SZABIST).
+He later earned a master's degree in Public Health from the Shaheed Zulfikar Ali Bhutto Institute of Science and Technology.

 Career

-Haroon serves as the President of Metro1 News and Executive Director of Voice of Sindh.
-He has produced more than 200 media projects, including television dramas, short films, documentaries and songs on ethics, history, and social awareness.
-His notable works include Sindh Meri Jaan, Jinnah Tum Durust Thay, and Tareekh Kay Musafir.
+Haroon serves as President of Metro One News and Executive Director of Voice of Sindh.
+According to the Associated Press of Pakistan, he has produced more than 200 media projects, including television dramas, short films, documentaries, and songs on topics relating to ethics, history, and social awareness.
+His works include Sindh Meri Jaan, Jinnah Tum Durust Thay, and Tareekh Kay Musafir.
+According to the Associated Press of Pakistan, he launched Pakistan's first forensic science-based investigative television series, though this claim has not been independently verified.

-His publications include Voice of Sindh and The Story of Indus Civilization.
-He is also a member of the International Academy of Television Arts & Sciences, the organisation that administers the International Emmy Awards.
+His publications include The Story of Indus Civilization.

+In 2026, Haroon joined the jury for the 2026 International Emmy Awards Competition and was appointed as a jury member for the Asian Academy Creative Awards, serving in its national and international rounds.